Keeping All Students Safe Act: Background and legislative history

 The GAO presented testimony about its report and findings about restraint and seclusion, and the risk of death and injury.
 The GAO also reported that restraint and seclusion have been used to control minor student misbehaviors such as speaking out of turn or refusing to remain in one's chair.
 Another hearing witness testified that restraint may be needed in emergencies.
-He noted that sometimes educators need to use restraint in emergency situations, where there is a risk that a child will injure himself or others and nothing else will work to prevent the immediate danger.
+He noted that sometimes educators need to use restraint in emergency situations, where there is a risk that a child will injure themself or others and nothing else will work to prevent the immediate danger.
 Teachers may use restraint and seclusion appropriately in those circumstances, the witness testified.
 An Illinois State Board of Education representative presented data from Illinois showing that implementing school-wide positive behavioral supports reduced the use of restraint and seclusion significantly.

 The United States House of Representatives reported that children, most often children with disabilities, are subjected to seclusion and restraint at much higher rates than adults, and are at greater risk of injury as a result of these practices.
 The House further reported that children under the age of 12 are restrained or secluded at higher rates than any other age group.
 The House of Representatives also reported that, "the use of restraint and seclusion often exacerbates the behaviors that staff are trying to eliminate."

 Because there is no federal law, state restraint and seclusion laws control.
 A 2012 report by Jessica Butler for the Autism National Committee summarized state seclusion and restraint laws and policies.
 It reported that only 14 states limited the use of restraint to emergencies involving threats of physical injury.
 Only 11 either banned all forms of seclusion or restricted it to emergency threats of physical harm.
 There are 27 states that have no requirement to notify parents when a child is restrained or secluded and only 12 states that require same day or next day notification.